Becoming a Lib Dem Parliamentary Candidate

 The Approval Process

 The Party’s approvals process is designed to ensure clarity and transparency.
-The process is based upon a Competency Framework which you will find at the end of this pack.
-This clearly expresses the Party’s view as to the abilities and qualities that a parliamentary candidate should possess.
+Applicants first sit a Policy Knowledge Assessment.
+If successful this is followed by an Approval Day which is based upon the Competency Framework which you will find at the end of this pack.
+This framework clearly expresses the Party’s view as to the abilities and qualities that a parliamentary candidate should possess.
 The six competencies that have been identified are:

 Strategic Thinking and Judgement